 Rope access methods are particularly suitable for the inspection of, and maintenance on, high rise buildings, tall structures, bridges, viaducts, wind turbines, antennas, masts, monuments, church towers and steeples.

-High Level Maintenance Ltd use IRATA trained technicians and carries out work for the private, commercial and ecclesiastical sectors.
+High Level Maintenance Limited use IRATA trained technicians and carries out work for the private, commercial and ecclesiastical sectors.